timurgain/foodgram-django-react/README.md

 ## The autors
-The app made by - [Timur Gainutdinov](https://github.com/timurgain) as part of training at Yandex.Practicum
+The app made by - [Timur Gainutdinov](https://github.com/timurgain) as part of the training at Yandex.Practicum